ON THIS PAGE

 -

 For existing devices in Juniper Security Director Cloud with Home PoP as Virginia, the security logs are not seen in the UI.
-This behavior is observed if IP address is used in the security log configuration to reach Juniper Security Director Cloud.
+This behavior is observed if the domain name is used in the security log configuration to reach Juniper Security Director Cloud.

 Workaround